-The registartion is performed by Lightstreamer SDKs once the platform-specific token has been obtained.
+The registration is performed by Lightstreamer SDKs once the platform-specific token has been obtained.
 Each client instance of a Lightstreamer SDK may have at most one MPN device registered at any given time.

 MPN devices are subject to garbage collection: devices left in "SUSPENDED" state, or with no active subscriptions, are deleted after a certain amount of time.
 However, the MPN device can be registered again in any moment.
-The interval between gargbage collections and the amount of time for device expiration are specified with <collector_period_minutes> and <device_inactivity_timeout_minutes> tags, respectively, in the <mpn> section of the Lightstreamer configuration file.
+The interval between garbage collections and the amount of time for device expiration are specified with <collector\period\minutes> and <device\inactivity\timeout\minutes> tags, respectively, in the <mpn> section of the Lightstreamer configuration file.

-5.2 MPN Subscriptions
+5.4 MPN Subscriptions

-MPN subscriptions are activated by using specific APIs made available on Lightstreamer SDKs, and require that an MPN device has been previously registered (see §5.1.1).
-Activating an MPN subscription requires an opened session, even if the subscription itself is not bound to the session.
+MPN subscriptions are activated by using specific APIs made available on Lightstreamer SDKs, and require that an MPN device has been previously registered (see $\S 5.3.1$ ).
+Activating an MPN subscription requires an open session, even if the subscription itself is not bound to the session.
 A session is necessary so that the Metadata Provider may validate and authorize the MPN subscription request.
 To this purpose, an MPN subscription request can only refer to items served by the Adapter Set associated with the hosting session.
-In case of a clustered configuration, an MPN subscription may be passed from one instance to another, hence mounted Adapter Sets must be identical on all instances.
+Special considerations apply in case of a clustered configuration (see $\S 5.6.1$ ).

 MPN subscriptions are subject to limitations, due to their nature of delivering updates directly to the end user (in most cases).
-An MPN subscription is composed of both the parameters of a common real-time subscription and a few more to specify how and when the notification must be delivered.
+They are composed of both the parameters of a common real-time subscription and a few more to specify how and when notifications must be delivered.
 On common real-time subscription parameters the following limitations apply:

 - Only MERGE and DISTINCT modes are allowed.

 - Unfiltered dispatch can't be used.

 - Snapshot can't be used.

-Selectors and customizers can't be used (but additional parameters dedicated to MPN may better serve the same purposes, see below).
+- Selectors and customizers can't be used (but additional parameters dedicated to MPNs may better serve the same purposes, see below).